 Teen opioid withdrawal is incredibly tough to face.
 Even when the drugs stop working and a teen is no longer getting high, they still need the opioids to prevent withdrawal and “getting sick.”
 Teen opioid withdrawal includes the following symptoms:

 - Insomnia, not sleeping for days on end

 - Deep drugs cravings and depression

 - Shaking and sweating with cold flashes

-As a result of these potential symptoms and their power, a supervised detox is needed for teen heroin abuse.
+As a result of these potential symptoms and their power, a supervised detox is needed to combat an opiate addiction and heroin abuse.
 Such a treatment for opioid withdrawal includes a medically monitored period of detoxification designed to ensure comfort and address any physical or psychological complications that arise during the difficult process while minimizing the chance of relapse.

 Supervised detoxification may or may not be accompanied by the administration of medication.
 Medications like methadone and buprenorphine, also known as Suboxone, work to decrease the severity of withdrawal symptoms and are associated with lower relapse rates.
 However, these same medications are opioid-based and often lead to a new form of dependence and even relapse.